 Health and Safety Barriers

 At least 7% of HES and 19% of HES-IE participants from 2017 to 2020 had a health and safety barrier that affected their assessment.
-Survey respondents self-reported barriers at a higher rate than recorded in the program tracking data21.
-21
+Survey respondents self-reported barriers at a higher rate than recorded in the program tracking data (Figure 21).

+Figure 21: Incidence of Health and Safety Barriers in HES/HES-IE

+(Source: Program tracking data and participant survey)